What would you be more embarrassed to shout from the rooftops: your weight or your credit score?

 Some might think that debt shame is a good thing – after all, if you feel bad about it, you’re less likely to incur more, right?
 Unfortunately, it’s not so simple.

 When consumers feel a deep sense of shame, guilt, and embarrassment over debt, an opposite effect can take place.
 Instead of curbing spending and improving debt payoff rates, the embarrassment causes debt to fester unacknowledged and keeps consumers from getting the help they need to take control of their finances.
-Furthermore, a study published in a 2012 issue of The Economic Journal found that individuals who have “problem debt” (defined as debt that is burdensome) are more likely to suffer from mental health issues, such as anxiety and depression.
+Furthermore, a study published in a 2012 issue of

 If this discussion is causing you to squirm a little, you might be suffering from debt shame yourself.
 And while you probably don’t want to shout your credit score from the rooftops, it’s possible to conquer that shame and cultivate a healthier relationship with money.